Nudist Teens: How Do We Educate Teenagers About Naturism?

 My intention here, however, is not to write a review of Snapchat.
 But the way that some young people are using their camera-enabled phones and other devices in conjunction with services like Snapchat illustrates a particularly difficult challenge for the naturist movement – how to educate teenagers about naturism.

-When discussing nudism and naturism, we don’t talk about (or to) teenagers very much.
+When discussing nudism and naturism, we don’t talk about (or to) nudist teens very much.
 We talk a lot about how many naturists are of an older generation, and there is an urgent need to get younger people involved.
 We talk about very young children, and are generally in agreement that naturism is not harmful to them in any way.
 But we don’t talk about teenagers – specifically those who are 13 to 17 years of age.

 A documentary like My Daughter the Teenage Nudist is about as close as we’ve gotten.
 While the film is good and generally portrays naturism in a positive light for young people, it is important to note that the people in the film – not the least of which is the teenage daughter mentioned in the title – are 18 years or older, which makes them legally adults almost everywhere in the world.